Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Introduction

-We make the following contribution to the literature on the stochastic knapsack problem: \begin{itemize} \item We develop a mathematical programming approximation framework to tackle the Static Stochastic Knapsack Problem (SSKP) under normally distributed item weights; our approach does not require any dedicated coding and can be implemented directly in standard mathematical programming packages.
-To model expected capacity shortfall, we adopt a piecewise linearisation strategy; we derive explicit conditions on the numbers of segments that guarantee a given absolute optimality tolerance. \item Our approach seamlessly extends to the case in which item weights are correlated and follow a multivariate normal distribution; to the best of our knowledge, ours is the first quadratically constrained programming formulation for SSKP under multivariate normal item weights. \item In an extensive computational study, we compare our SSKP heuristic against four state-of-the-art baselines from the literature \citep{Kleywegt2002, Merzifonluolu2011, Fortz2012, Range2018} and we show that our approach is more scalable, whilst remaining near-optimal.
-In addition, we demonstrate empirically that our approach can be used to generate near-optimal solutions to instances in which item weights follow generic probability distributions. \item Finally, we investigate a dynamic setting in which items are considered sequentially, and a decision on an item inclusion may depend on previous item weight realisations; we deploy our SSKP heuristic in a receding horizon control framework \citep{Kwon2005-fs}, and compare its performance against optimal solutions obtained via stochastic dynamic programming for uncorrelated and correlated item weights; in the latter case, we empirically estimate the cost of ignoring item correlation. \end{itemize}
+We make the following contribution to the literature on the stochastic knapsack problem: \begin{itemize} \item We develop mathematical programming approximations to tackle the Static Stochastic Knapsack Problem (SSKP) under normally distributed item weights; our models do not require any dedicated coding and can be implemented directly in standard mathematical programming packages without specialised callbacks or decomposition code.
+To model expected capacity shortfall, we adopt a piecewise linearisation strategy and we derive explicit conditions on the numbers of segments that guarantee a given absolute optimality tolerance. \item Our approach extends to the case in which item weights are correlated and follow a multivariate normal distribution; to the best of our knowledge, ours is the first quadratically constrained programming formulation for SSKP under multivariate normal item weights. \item In an extensive computational study, we compare our SSKP heuristic against four state-of-the-art baselines from the literature \citep{Kleywegt2002, Merzifonluolu2011, Fortz2012, Range2018} and we find that our approach is more scalable, whilst remaining near-optimal.
+In addition, we demonstrate empirically that our approach can be used to generate near-optimal solutions to instances in which item weights follow generic probability distributions. \item Finally, we investigate a dynamic setting in which items are considered sequentially, and a decision on an item inclusion may depend on previous item weight realisations; we deploy our SSKP heuristic in a receding horizon control framework \citep{Kwon2005-fs}, and compare its performance against optimal solutions obtained via stochastic dynamic programming for uncorrelated and correlated item weights; for the latter case, we empirically estimate the cost of ignoring item correlation and show that this is non-negligible.
+Additionally, we provide a statistical optimality gap certificate that enables empirical assessment of solution quality even when stochastic dynamic programming is computationally intractable. \end{itemize}